GHS Is Here

 - Training of workers on new label and SDS elements and familiarization with modified HCS system

 OSHA expects the revised standard will prevent 43 fatalities and 585 injuries annually in the U.S., with a net annualized savings of over $500 million a year.

 If you've been thinking about implementing an electronic MSDS Management solution and/or an on-demand Chemical Inventory Management solution, the time is now.
-With all of the changes coming, you'll save time and money and more importantly stay compliant throughout.
+Take action to save money, get and stay compliant, and — most importantly — keep your workforce safe from hazardous chemicals.